Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Model calibration by multiple sources of data

 \subsection{Downsampling satellite interferograms}

 A single InSAR image is often composed of hundreds of thousands of pixels.
-Even for very simple geophysical models, the expense of computing deformation at all these points can quickly become prohibitive, and subsampling techniques are typically employed.
-One simple approach is to uniformly sample a subset of pixels (with or without averaging of nearby pixels) and use the output values on these pixels in the calibration and prediction \cite{Pritchard2002,gu2018sgasp}.
-We found that often the posterior distributions of the calibration parameters become stable with only a few hundred pixels.
+Even for very simple geophysical models, the expense of computing deformation at all these points can be prohibitive, and subsampling techniques are typically employed.
+One approach is to uniformly sample a subset of pixels for calibration and prediction \citep{Pritchard2002}.
+As a result, posterior distributions of calibration parameters are often stable, with responses at only a few hundred pixels \citep{gu2018sgasp}.

-Quadtree-type algorithms are a more sophisticated approach to downsampling.
-In these approaches, groups of pixels are averaged together (the median can also be used) into ``boxes'' whose sizes are based on gradients in the image \citep{Jonsson2002,Simons2002b}, the resolution of the forward model \citep{Lohman2005}, or characteristics of both the data and model \citep{Wang2014}.
-These algorithms have become widely used for InSAR processing when used in model calibration and prediction \citep[e.g.][]{Baker2012,Montgomery-Brown2015a}.
+Another method of downsampling is the quadtree algorithm, in which one computes the average (or median) of groups of pixels (``boxes''), whose sizes are based on gradients in the image \citep{Simons2002b}, the resolution of the forward model \citep{Lohman2005}, or both \citep{Wang2014}.
+The quadtree algorithm clusters the pixels in smaller boxes for regions with rapid changes in pixel values, while areas with less change are clustered in larger boxes.
+These algorithms have become widely used for modeling InSAR data \citep[e.g.,][]{Montgomery-Brown2015a,anderson2019magma}.
+The quadtree algorithm reduces the data from around a million pixels to a few hundred boxes, effectively reducing the number of observations by more than a thousand times.
+The quadtree algorithm may be considered a type of supervised data reduction method where the output values on the pixels are used for clustering.
+Other supervised algorithms for data reduction, such as those discussed in \cite{joseph2021supervised}, could also be useful.

-Because the boxes (``pixels'') in a quadtree-processed image, such as in Figure \ref{fig:Kyle_Kilauea}d, are computed from different numbers of pixels, in a calibration problem it is therefore important to take into account the size of the quadtree boxes to avoid over-representing regions with a high point density \citep{Simons2002b,Lohman2005,Sudhaus2009}.
-This seems to have been overlooked in many previous studies using quadtree-processed InSAR data for model calibration and prediction.
+Because the boxes in a quadtree-processed image, such as in Figure \ref{fig:Kyle_Kilauea}d, are computed from different numbers of pixels, in a calibration problem it is therefore important to consider the boxes' size \citep{Simons2002b,Lohman2005}.
+However, this seems to have been overlooked in many previous studies using quadtree-processed InSAR data for model calibration and prediction.